cemcshane/project-studentgrader/readme.txt

     variables things will be stored in classes.
 3. Can store assignemtns yet and no error managment stuff (if file isn't right format), no try catch blocks
-4. User will input class and grade information into input_file.txt java Parser.java input_file.txt
+4. User will input class and grade information into input_file.txt Clone the repository to your machine via the command line. cd into the projectfiles folder. (cd GradingProject, cd src, cd projectfiles) java Parser.java input_file.txt
    If you don't want to make you own file you can use testfile.txt instead of input_file.txt